ngngardner/resume/typst/resume/main.typ

 )

 #resume-item[
-  - Proposed a solution for efficient sampling of experiences for training reinforcement learning models
+  - Engineered a reinforcement learning model to predict wrist motion direction from 2-channel sEMG data, achieving ~92% accuracy by combining a Convolutional Neural Network (CNN) for deep feature extraction with an A2C actor-critic agent.
-  - Created a reinforcement learning environment to allow an agent to learn to make classifications based on EMG data
+  - Architected and trained a Deep Q-Network (DQN) for robotic path planning, pioneering the use of Dijkstra's algorithm to generate expert demonstrations which significantly accelerated model convergence.
-  - Expanded a clustering algorithm to initialize centroids up to 20% more effectively for image segmentation
+  - Developed the novel Iterative Self-Organizing Data Split (ISODS) algorithm to initialize cluster centroids, improving clustering performance for ISODATA and K-Means on benchmark UCI and hyperspectral imaging datasets.
-  - Developed a machine learning pipeline to support ecological research based on texture analysis methods
+  - Conducted a comparative study classifying ant species by cuticle texture, demonstrating that deep learning methods achieved higher accuracy than statistical methods.
+The top model, a Deep Residual Pooling (DRP) network, achieved a 0.92 F1-score.
 ]

 #resume-entry(